 Common Fine Silver Quality Stamp Marks:

-- .999 (meaning 999/1000 parts, or 99.9% silver)
+- 999 (meaning 999/1000 parts, or 99.9% silver)

 2. Sterling Silver

 Sterling silver is by far the most popular type of silver used in jewelry making.
-The sterling silver grade has a rich history, being used both for minting coins, and for the creation of ornamental items, for around a thousand years.
+The sterling silver alloy has a rich history, being used both for minting coins, and for the creation of ornamental items, for around a thousand years.

 Common Sterling Silver Quality Stamp Marks: